-T’was the day after Thanksgiving, when all through the town,
+T’was the night after Thanksgiving, when all through the town,

 Black Friday was happening and spirits were down.